Panduleni Itula

 Panduleni Filemon Bango Itula (born 2 August 1957) is a Namibian politician, dentist, lawyer, and former Chief Dentist at the Katutura State Hospital, as well as a former SWAPO party school lecturer.
-He was an independent presidential candidate for the Presidency of Namibia in the 2019 Namibian general election and finished second after Hage Geingob.
-He is a founder and president of the Independent Patriots for Change in Namibia.
+He was an independent presidential candidate for the Presidency of Namibia in the 2019 Namibian general election and finished second (29%) after Hage Geingob.
+He is the founder and president of the Independent Patriots for Change in Namibia.
+He was also a candidate in the 2024 Namibian general election, where he represented Independent Patriots for Change as its Presidential candidate.
+His party was also among the parties running for the National Assembly election 2024, where they obtained 20 seats.

 Early life and education

 During the apartheid years, Itula was a SWAPO Party Youth League (SPYL) leader in Windhoek, and after several unsuccessful attempts to capture him by the apartheid regime, Itula was arrested at the SWAPO office in April 1979.
-He was incarcerated, tortured and spent some of this period in solitary confinement.
-After enduring repression, imprisonment and torture at the hands of the apartheid regime, he was released in January 1980.
+He was incarcerated and spent some of this period in solitary confinement.
+After imprisonment, he was released in January 1980.
 He left Namibia for London, and arrived on 1 April 1981.
 The trip to London was organised by anti-apartheid activist Anton Lubowski, and in London, Itula stayed with exiled Anglican Bishop Colin Winter.
 Itula then worked for the SPYL in London, continuing to lobby for Namibian independence.

-He studied in London at the University of Bristol Dental School, and was granted a dental degree by The Royal College of Surgeons of England in 1994.
-In 1998, he also obtained a Master in Medical Science degree in oral surgery from the University of Sheffield.
+He studied in Bristol at the University of Bristol Dental School, and was granted a dental degree by the Royal College of Surgeons of England in 1994.
+In 1998, he also obtained a Master's in Medical Science degree in oral surgery from the University of Sheffield.
 He also obtained additional qualifications in 2002, when he became a fellow in dental surgery of the Royal College of Physicians and Surgeons of Glasgow and of the Royal College of Surgeons of Edinburgh.
-In April 2005 he obtained a Post-Graduate Diploma in Dentistry (Sedation & Pain Control) at the University of the Western Cape.
+In April 2005, he obtained a Post-Graduate Diploma in Dentistry (Sedation & Pain Control) at the University of the Western Cape.
 Itula also studied for a Masters in Law.
-Itula had a dental practice at Whitley Bay, a town near Newcastle in north-east England.
+He had a dental practice at Whitley Bay, a town near Newcastle in north-east England.
 After 33 years in the United Kingdom, he came back to Namibia in December 2013.
 Itula was involved in a long-standing feud with the Medical and Dental Council of Namibia over registration as a dental specialist.
 He previously applied with the council in 2001 and again in 2002 to have his qualifications recognised, and was informed in 2008 that the council had decided not to consider his application because regulations under the Medical and Dental Act of 2008 were not yet in place.
 Itula eventually won the case and the Council was ordered by the Windhoek High Court to register him.